How to Read a Hospital Monitor and Interpret Key Parameters

 • Imminent device malfunction alarms: These alarms give you an early warning that a device might fail soon.
 The sound is usually softer, and the light may blink slowly.

 Tip: Red alarms mean you should get help right away.
 Yellow or orange alarms mean you should pay attention and tell your nurse.
+For a deeper look at alarm responses, read MedLinket's guide on hospital monitor alarms.

 Common Causes

 Not every alarm means there is a real problem.
 Sometimes, alarms go off by mistake.
 These are called false alarms.
-The table below shows some common causes:
+The table below shows some common causes

 Cause of False Alarms Description